zran-nz/help/main/FAQ.md

 ### There are mandatory sections to complete for both Unit plan and Task, you wont be able to publish the content with unfilled mandatory sections.
 You will see the red sign marked on the step or section required to be filled in.
 ## How to set price and discount?
 ### When you publish a content, you can set a price for the item.
 Disable the price switch means that you would like to publish it as a free resource to download.
 A price comes with setting a discount for a certain period of time.
 The discount will expire after the period ends and the price will back to normal.
-## How do I manage my listed items and purchases?
+## How do I manage my listed items?
+### Under the published page, you will find all the content that you have published, as well the views and sales data of each content.
+You can also manage the published content by setting its price, discount, changing its status to unpublished.

 # Launching workshops
 ## How to launch a workshop?